Distracted Driving Accident & Injury Attorney in New Orleans, LA

 Louisiana is a fault auto insurance state, which means that drivers retain the right to pursue compensation for damages from the at-fault parties.
 Most of these cases start with an insurance claim against the at-fault party.
 But some cases may progress to filing a lawsuit and going to trial to get compensation.

 So, in most cases, you can recover damages from a distracted driver if he caused your accident; that is, so long as you have adequate proof of fault.
 Proving a driver was distracted can be challenging, though.
-How do you prove to the insurer or court, for example, that the driver was putting on make-up or eating a sandwich?
+How do you prove to the insurer or court that the driver was distracted?

-One of the biggest key pieces of evidence in distracted driving cases is eyewitness testimonies.
+One of the most significant pieces of evidence in distracted driving cases is eyewitness testimonies.
 Eyewitnesses may be able to provide a statement that they saw the driver engaging in another activity while driving.
 Sometimes, the police report will notate distractions or violations, as well.

 - Medical and rehabilitation costs